sharkshead/BAEnc/README.md

 It is designed to be small, fast, and hard for a casual eaves-dropper to break.

-You can think of BAEnc's security as being somewhere between a simple shared-key XOR entryption and the AES's of the world.
+You can think of BAEnc's security as being somewhere between a simple shared-key XOR encryption and the AES's of the world.

 # Overview